goldbergyoni/nodebestpractices/README.md

 ## 1. Structure your solution by components

 ✔ **TL;DR:** The worst large applications pitfal is maintaining a huge code base with hundreds of dependencies - such a monolith slows down developers as try to incorporate new features.
 Partioning into small units, components or microservices, ensures that each unit is kept simple and very easy to maintain.
-This strategy however pushes the complexity to the higher level - designing the cross-component interactions.
+There no neccessity to start with full-blown 'microservices' architecture, even using a single codebase it's possible to achieve low complexity as long as you partition your code into self-contained components

 ✔ **Otherwise:** When developers who code new features fear to break other dependant components, deployments become slower and more risky.
-Also, a single code base is harder to scale-out.
+Also, a single code base is harder to scale-out

 🔗 [**Read More: Structure by components**](/sections/projectstructre/breakintcomponents.md)